This is traveling by bus, from Ho Chi Minh City in Vietnam to Phnom Penh City in Cambodia. Click here to go to Table of Contents of this page.

 This practice can be rather odd, and well, very unusual, but remember, you are in Southeast Asia.

-Be aware: If you are not visa-exempted and you still do not have a tourist visa for Cambodia, this is the time to let the bus steward know that you need to get a visa-on-arrival at the Cambodian border passport checkpoint.
+Be aware: If you are not visa-exempted and you still do not have a Cambodian tourist visa, while in the bus to Cambodia, this is the time to let the bus steward know that you need to get a visa-on-arrival at the Cambodian border passport checkpoint.
 He will be glad to facilitate it for you.
 He is usually given US$5.00 for his service.

 What Happens at the Vietnam Border-Exit Passport Checkpoint?